Destination guide

 What vaccinations do I need for Sri Lanka?

-The recommendations below are a general guide based on UK travel health advice.
-We'll confirm exactly what you need at a short consultation.
+This is a general guide based on UK travel health advice from TravelHealthPro (UKHSA/NaTHNaC), and your personal list depends on your itinerary.
+With beaches, tea country, ancient cities and wildlife on the agenda, we'll confirm exactly what you need at a short consultation.

 Plan ahead